Tutorial: Introduction to Trainer classΒΆ

 Swapping scheduler `ConstantLR` for `SWALR`

-As we can see we by applying gradient clipping we were able to even obtain lower error!
+As we can see, by applying gradient clipping, we were able to achieve even lower error!

-Now you know how to use efficiently the Trainer
+Now you know how to use the Trainer class efficiently in PINA!
+There are several directions you can explore next: